Nasty woman: Nasty Women Project: Voices from the Resistance

-Nasty Women Project: Voices from the Resistance is a book compiling a collection of empowering stories from "Nasty Women" around the nation that were affected emotionally or in other ways by the 2016 election that resulted in Donald Trump getting the nomination.
+Nasty Women Project: Voices from the Resistance is a book compiling a collection of stories from "Nasty Women" around the nation that were affected emotionally or in other ways by the 2016 election that resulted in Donald Trump getting the nomination.
 The book was published "to fight the threat of misogyny and oppression overtaking our nation" with 100% of the proceeds going directly to funding Planned Parenthood.
 The book is "not a project to shed the limelight or give the glory to any one person.
 It is to chronicle and be a reminder of where we have been, where we will go, what we are capable of doing and what we will do, as women, mothers, daughters, sisters, friends."
 Writers Margaret Atwood, Louise O'Neill, and Nikesh Shukla have voiced their appreciation for The Nasty Women Project.

 "Nasty Woman" Apparel

-Sales from the viral "Nasty Woman" T-shirt, created by Amanda Brinkman and worn by various celebrities and many others involved in the movement, have thus far raised over $130,000 for Planned Parenthood.
+Sales from the "Nasty Woman" T-shirt, created by Amanda Brinkman and worn by various celebrities and many others involved in the movement, have thus far raised over $130,000 for Planned Parenthood.
 Google Ghost has since rebranded as Shrill Society and created other products revolving around the Nasty Women Movement, continuing to donate a percentage of all their merchandise sales to charitable organizations.
-Some of their new merchandise includes a "Year of the Nasty Woman" planner, also known as the "Fuck Trump Action Planner," that features inspiring quotes from other female leaders along with ideas of various ways to take action during Trump's presidency.
+Some of their new merchandise includes a "Year of the Nasty Woman" planner, also known as the "Fuck Trump Action Planner," that features quotes from other female leaders along with ideas of various ways to take action during Trump's presidency.
 Other independent designers have also created merchandise with portions of the proceeds going to Planned Parenthood.